 WooCommerce sites naturally generate more HTTP requests.

 Not only do they typically require more plugins, but they also load extra WooCommerce scripts, styles, and cart fragments.
-Just like you can selectively disable plugins in the previously step, you can also selectively disable WooCommerce requests loading across your entire site.
+Just like you can selectively disable plugins from the previous step, you can also selectively disable WooCommerce requests from loading across your entire site.

 Using Asset CleanUp or Perfmatters, disable these on pages where they don’t need to load: